-Several years ago we connected with Megan Moseley, PT, LMT, a veteran physical therapist with a thriving practice in Eugene called Bodywise.
+Several years ago we connected with Megan Moseley, PT, LMT, a veteran physical therapist with a thriving practice in Eugene and Portland called Bodywise.
 She now comes along on both our Weekend and Week Rides to teach injury-preventative tactics and help riders who are experiencing physical problems.
 She also takes questions via e-mail from riders who are training.
 Here is some of her valuable advice.

 Training and Stretching

 It seems most of the questions I get from riders are about how to deal with pains resulting from cycling, or wondering how to prevent injuries throughout the training process.
 This has inspired me to put together a series of exercises and stretches to balance out the stresses that biking places on the body.

 Here’s how I see it: We’re spending hours bent over, pedaling away… overusing some muscle groups (quads, hamstrings, hip flexors) and over-stressing certain joints (knees, cervical and lumbar spine).
 It’s critical to recognize that our bodies are machines, and in my opinion it’s our responsibility as their owners to understand how to operate them properly.

 My philosophy is that everybody is created equal, and likewise every body is created equal.
 What I mean is, while it’s true we come in all different shapes and sizes, there are some things that are universally true.
 I call these Every Body’s Rules.